swinterbourne/ewallace.github.io/team/_posts/2020-01-23-ania-kurowska.md

 alum: false
 ---

-Ania is doing her undergraduate project in the lab in 2020
+Ania is doing her BSc Biotechnology honours project in the lab in 2020.